 How does ethical priming affect how students perceive deepfakes (emotionally, in terms of attention, and in moral judgement), and what implications does this have for professional ethics education?

-Concept: The rise of deepfakes poses particular educational issues both for potential consumers of deepfakes and for their potential producers.
-Since the production and use of deepfakes typically depends on multiple inputs from a wide variety of actors, they provide an evident example of the ‘many hands’ problem in engineering ethics (van der Poel, Royakkers, and Zwart, 2015), in which the attribution of individual responsibility becomes extremely difficult in collective settings.
+The rise of deepfakes poses particular educational issues both for potential consumers of deepfakes and for their potential producers.
+Since the production and use of deepfakes typically depends on multiple inputs from a wide variety of actors, they provide an evident example of the “many hands” problem in engineering ethics (van der Poel, Royakkers, and Zwart, 2015), in which the attribution of individual responsibility becomes extremely difficult in collective settings.
 Furthermore, the capacity of technology to create separation between those producing deepfakes and those affected by their production increases the risk of producers feeling themselves free of traditional social obligations to others (Hoffman, 2000; 2008).

 We propose to use an experimental model to evaluate two potential educational approaches in using deepfakes to develop students’ moral sensitivity and moral reasoning (Bebeau, 2002).
-In both conditions students will watch 3 videos: an authentic video, a high quality deepfake video and a low quality deepfake video.
+In both conditions students will watch three videos: an authentic video, a high quality deepfake video, and a low quality deepfake video.

-In the control and experimental conditions students will be primed differently: in the control they will be primed to assess the video quality in terms of technical proficiency, and in the experimental condition they will be primed to assess the video quality in terms of both technical proficiency and ethical considerations.
+In the control and experimental conditions, students will be primed differently: In the control condition, they will be primed to assess the video quality in terms of technical proficiency, and in the experimental condition, they will be primed to assess the video quality in terms of both technical proficiency and ethical considerations.
 The research participants will be engineering students who have taken at least one machine learning course.